WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

   decision, if any.
 - Run report descriptions through Akismet[^akismet] to flag potentially spammy reports.
-- Display result information (title, description, etc) on the decision page.
+- Display the following result information (at least) on the decision page:
+  - Title
+  - Description
+  - Image (if any exist)
+  - Tags
+- Decision page images must be blurred by default.
+Moderators should be able to turn of blurring by default.

 [^akismet]:
     We do not currently use Akismet for Openverse, but in writing this it